friendliai/friendli-model-optimizer/README.md

 - **`mode`**: Quantization techniques to apply.
 You can use `fp8`, `int8`.
 - **`pedantic-level`**: Represent to accuracy-latency trade-off.
 Higher pedantic level ensure a more accurate representaition of the model, but increase the quantization processing time.
 Defaults to 1.
 - **`device`**: Device to run the quantization process.
 Defaults to "cuda:0".
 - **`offload`**: When enabled, this option significantly reduces GPU memory usage by offloading model layers onto CPU RAM.
-Defaults to true.
+Defaults to False.

 ## Example: Run FP8 quantization with Meta-Llama-3-8B-Instruct
 ```bash